ersidasb/foreca-weather/README.md

 ## Starting the app

-In the project directory, you can run:
+In the frontend directory, you can run:

 ### `npm install`